 The MPhil in Medical Science research course at the CRUK CI integrates each student within the research team of their supervisor.
-Working alongside other graduate and postdoctoral colleagues, our MPhil students focus on their own projects which are expected to contribute to the advancement of the research of their group.
-MPhil students are encouraged to attend scientific talks of interest and appropriate training courses that support their study, as well as to participate in all aspects of graduate student life at the Institute.
+Working alongside other postgraduate and postdoctoral colleagues, our MPhil students focus on their own projects which are expected to contribute to the advancement of the research of their group.
+MPhil students are encouraged to attend scientific talks of interest and appropriate training courses that support their study, as well as to participate in all aspects of postgraduate student life at the Institute.
 At the end of the study period, MPhil students are supported to write a thesis detailing their project.
 The Institute accepts only a few MPhil students each year, and in the main, applicants are successful if they are recognised as bringing a valuable technique or methodology to their research group.

-The Institute provides a single studentship annually, so we recommend prospective students to explore alternative funding options before applying.
+The Institute provides a single studentship annually, so we recommend prospective students explore alternative funding options before applying.

 How to apply

-Prior to submitting the University’s on-line application form, you should identify a supervisor in the Institute who is willing to host you for MPhil study.
+Prior to submitting the University’s online application form, you should identify a supervisor in the Institute who is willing to host you for MPhil study.

-More details about the application process, fees, and other entry requirements can be found on the graduate admissions website.
+More details about the application process, fees, and other entry requirements can be found on the postgraduate admissions website.
 The University and the CRUK Cambridge Institute value diversity and are committed to equality of opportunity.